dell/terraform-provider-powerscale/docs/resources/snapshot_restore.md

 # Restore snapshot using clone operation
 resource "powerscale_snapshot_restore" "test" {
   clone_params = {
-    source      = "Path of the snapshot to copy" destination = "Path of the destination"
+    source      = "Path of the snapshot to copy" # e.g. /namespace/ifs/.snapshot/snapshot_name/directory/file
+    destination = "Path of the destination"      # '/' is not required at the start e.g. ifs/dest/test.txt
     snapshot_id = "Snapshot ID"
   }
 }